b4tan/cse15l-lab-reports/lab-report-3-week-5.md

 ![less_2](less_n1.png)

 2. We can display the files and determine how relatively long it is in percentage.

 ![less_3](less_m.png)

 Result:

 ![less_4](less_m1.png)

+Here, we see that the text is displayed in 64% of its original size.
+If we scroll down through the end, it will show 100%.

 3. We can highlight words in the displayed text.

 ![less_5](less_g.png)

 Here, I wanted to highlight the word "is".